rcaileff/career_ladders/software_engineering/mobile_engineer.md

 ## Tools / Frameworks
 * Leads the implementation and deployment of new development frameworks and tools within their team.
 * Work with multiple technology stacks to deliver the right Mobile experience for our customers’ needs, i.e. use the right tool for the right job, whether it be Native, React Native, PWA or even Flutter

-## Code Writing
-* Leverages best practices and writes code that serves as an example for SE I/II developers.
-* Advocates for establishing and following coding best practices team wide.

-## SDLC / Process
-* Contributes to improving and evolving the Enova development process.

 ## APIs
 * Proficiency with the design and use of APIs  and considering the real world implications with networking, security and performance